 In our Facebook BariatricEating Support Group we have many many ice chewers who *think* they *like* chewing ice and their PCP or PA has not done a Ferritin test to check stored iron levels - it's a safe bet they are iron deficient and have no idea it can lead to heart damage and death. (they laugh about finding others who also eat Sonic crushed ice by the cupful.
 It's.
 Not.
 Funny.)
 We push post ops to have labs done and they return to tell us their Ferritin was '3' and they were given an emergency blood transfusion, with those in the '5 to 10' range having IV Iron Infusions.
 Proper Replenishment: Additional Iron such as Ferrochel® used in Journey Gentle Iron, 40 to 60mg daily (which is elemental equivalent to 300 to 325 non elemental Fe)

-Anyone who has been around for five or more post op years knows a few who have died with neurological complications of undiagnosed thiamine/B1 deficiency – starting with numbness in fingers, unexplained ‘tripping’ around the house and progressing to hospice.
+Anyone who has been around for five or more post op years knows a few who have died with neurological complications of undiagnosed thiamine/B1 deficiency - starting with numbness in fingers, unexplained 'tripping' around the house and progressing to hospice.
 Proper Replenishment: Taking a multi with ALL the B vitamins.
-Gummies and Flintstones do not have all the B’s as they compromise taste.
-Bariatric vitamins have the B’s.
+Gummies and Flintstones do not have all the B's as they compromise taste.
+Journey vitamins that have been formulated for Bariatric needs have the B's.

 Recommended Annual Lab Tests For Post Bariatric Patients